Raquel Welch: Early life

-Welch was born Jo Raquel Tejada on September 5, 1940, in Chicago, Illinois.
-She was the first child of Armando Carlos Tejada Urquizo and Josephine Sarah Hall.
-Her father, Armando Tejada, was an aeronautical engineer from La Paz, Bolivia, son of Agustin Tejada and Raquel Urquizo.
-In 2010, with the release of her autobiography while she was being interviewed on the talk show Tavis Smiley, Welch stated, "My father came from a country called Bolivia.
-He was of Spanish descent."
+Welch was born Jo Raquel Tejada on September 5, 1940, in Chicago, Illinois, and moved to San Diego, California, at age two with her family.
+She was the first child of Josephine Sarah Hall and Armando Carlos Tejada Urquizo.
+Her mother was of English descent with ancestors tracing back to the Mayflower; she was the daughter of Clara Louise Adams and architect Emery Stanford Hall.
+Her father was an aeronautical engineer from La Paz, Bolivia, of Spanish descent; he was the son of Raquel Urquizo and Agustin Tejada.
 Her cousin, Bolivian politician Lidia Gueiler Tejada, became the first female president of Bolivia and the second female non-royal head of state in the Americas.
-Welch was named after her paternal grandmother.
-Her mother, Josephine Hall, was the daughter of architect Emery Stanford Hall and his wife Clara Louise Adams; she was of English ancestry.
-Welch had a younger brother, James "Jim" Tejada, and a younger sister, Gayle Tejada.
+Welch had a younger brother, James ("Jim"), and a younger sister, Gayle.

-The family moved from Illinois to San Diego, California, when Welch was two years old.
-Welch attended the Pacific Beach Presbyterian Church every Sunday with her mother.
+Welch was raised in the Presbyterian religion and attended Pacific Beach Presbyterian Church every Sunday with her family.
 As a young girl, Welch had the desire to be a performer and entertainer.
 She began studying ballet at age seven, but after ten years of study, she left the art at seventeen when her instructor told her she did not have the right body type for professional ballet companies.
 At age 14, she won beauty titles as Miss Photogenic and Miss Contour.
 While attending La Jolla High School she won the title of Miss La Jolla and the title of Miss San Diego – the Fairest of the Fair – at the San Diego County Fair.
 This long line of beauty contests eventually led to the state title of Maid of California.
-Her parents divorced when she finished her school years.
+Her parents divorced when she finished school.

 Welch graduated with honors from high school in 1958.
-Seeking an acting career, she entered San Diego State College on a theater arts scholarship, and the following year she married her high school sweetheart, James Welch.
+Seeking an acting career, she entered San Diego State College on a theater arts scholarship, and the following year she married her high school sweetheart, James Welch, with whom she had two children.
 She assumed his last name and kept it throughout her life.
 She won several parts in local theater productions.
-In 1959, she played the title role in The Ramona Pageant, a yearly outdoor play at Hemet, California, which is based on the novel Ramona by Helen Hunt Jackson.

 In 1960, Welch got a job as a weather presenter at KFMB, a local San Diego television station.
-Because her family life and television duties were so demanding she decided to give up her drama classes.
-After her separation from James Welch, she moved with her two children to Dallas, Texas, where she made a "precarious living" as a model for Neiman Marcus and as a cocktail waitress.
+Because her family life and television duties were so demanding, she decided to give up her drama classes.
+She separated from James Welch, and moved with her two children to Dallas, Texas, where she made a "precarious living" as a model for Neiman Marcus and as a cocktail waitress.